 - Depending on the central (thorough) or peripheral (superficial) processing of information (Elaboration Likelihood Model).

 - The government already makes use of this knowledge when communicating corona measures.
 Of Cialdini’s seven principles, for example, the principle Unity is used: “Only together do we get corona under control”.
-In shops, nudging is often used, another way of influencing unconscious behaviour, e.g. by applying red and white chequered tape (a threat) on the floor to make people keep 1.5 metres distance.
+In shops, nudging is often used, another way of influencing unconscious behaviour, e.g. by applying red and white chequered tape (a warning sign) on the floor to help people keep 1.5 metres distance.

 - System 2 as defined by Daniel Kahneman.